Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 ###### 'Instructions' -> "run_on_start" -> ‘”Before Experiment”’:
-The section of code under `## Generate necessary variables for...` is used to initalise the array for storing the go-trial reaction times into.
+The section of code under `## Generate necessary variables for...` is used to initialise the array for storing the go-trial reaction times into.

 ###### 'go_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’:
-Every time a go-trial occurs the paticipant's reaction time is recorded and stored into the `goRTs` array under `# Store reaction time for SSD computation`.
+Every time a go-trial occurs the participant’s reaction time is recorded and stored into the `goRTs` array under `# Store reaction time for SSD computation`.

 ###### 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’: